joshvocal/TransLinkMe-App/README.md

 ```
 TransLinkMe will give you the up to the next 6 bus arrival times for your stop.

-So I made TransLinkMe because I didn't want to type like 3 extra characters and wanted more bus arrival estimates. :sunglasses:
+Made TransLinkMe because I didn't want to type like 3 extra characters and wanted more bus arrival estimates. :sunglasses:

 ## Screenshots